michael-hardeman/bitcoin_script/README.md

 - Debug : Yes or No
 - Test : any file from the tests folder

-To compile from command line with all the defaults (32, windows, No, bitcoin_script.adb):
+To compile from command line with all the defaults (32, windows, No, script_test.adb):

 `gprbuild -P bitcoin_script.gpr`